 Attendance records will be used to enforce the Compulsory Attendance Law of North Carolina.
 After three unexcused absences, the teacher will report the absence to the school social worker and principal.
 Letters are sent to parents after 3, 6, and 10 unexcused absences.
 The school social worker shall work with the student and the family to eliminate the attendance problems and may request that a law enforcement officer accompany him/her on a home visit.
 After ten accumulated unlawful absences in a school year, the principal shall review any report or investigation and determine whether the parent, guardian, or custodian has received notification pursuant to this section and made a good faith effort to comply with the law.
 If the parent, guardian, or custodian has not made a good faith effort, the principal and social worker will make an appropriate recommendation to the Cumberland County Court system.
 When a student who has been absent returns to school, the parent needs to provide a written note to the teacher to verify the reason for the absence.
+The school will accept up to 10 parent notes.
+After ten parent excuses, a doctor's note will be required to excuse the absence.
 School absences are monitored carefully throughout the year.